quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 {: #h3-datagramparsed-def title="H3DatagramParsed definition"}

 ## push_resolved {#h3-pushresolved}
-Importance: Extra

 The `push_resolved` event is emitted when a pushed resource ({{Section 4.6 of RFC9114}}) is successfully claimed (used) or, conversely, abandoned (rejected) by the application on top of HTTP/3 (e.g., the web browser).
 This event provides additional context that can is aid debugging issues related to server push.
+It has Extra importance level; see {{Section 9.2 of QLOG-MAIN}}.

 ~~~ cddl
 H3PushResolved = {